DeloitteAU/react-habitat/README.md

     }
 }
 ```
-By default *update()* will scan the entire body, however, a parent node can optionally be passed in for better
+By default *update()* will scan the entire body, however, a node can optionally be passed in for better
 performance if you know where the update has occurred.

 Example